 Carbon taxes and the double dividend hypothesis in a recursive-dynamic CGE model for Spain

 Jaume Freire-González and Mun S. Ho.
 2019.
-“Carbon taxes and the double dividend hypothesis in a recursive-dynamic CGE model for Spain.”
-Economic Systems Research, 31, 2, Pp. 267-284.
-Publisher's Version
+“Carbon Taxes and the Double Dividend Hypothesis in a Recursive-Dynamic CGE Model for Spain”.
+Economic Systems Research, 31, 2, Pp. 267-84

 A carbon tax is potentially a policy that can reduce CO2 emissions and mitigate climate risks, at lowest economy-wide costs.
 We develop a dynamic CGE model for Spain to assess the economic and environmental effects of a carbon tax, and test the double dividend (DD) hypothesis.
 We simulate the impact of three carbon taxes: €10, €20 and €30 per ton of CO2.
 For each tax, four ‘revenue recycling’ scenarios are examined: a reduction of taxes on capital, on labor, on value-added tax, and a scenario in which revenues are not recycled.
 We find a DD for taxes of €10/ton and lower, within five to seven years of implementation.
 We estimate an annual CO2 emissions reduction of around 10% with this tax.
 Under some circumstances, the DD can be achieved for a tax of €20/ton.
 In any case, recycling revenues to cut pre-existing taxes reduces costs of imposing carbon taxes.